jb80/jbaggio.info/content/courses/IntroNets/index.md

 Approaches to Network Analysis and Applications IDS 6606 is a graduate level course.
 It is co-taught with Dr. Wang in Computer Science and it is the core course for the Certificate in Network Analysis and Applications at UCF.
-It is in development and will be taught from Spring 2022 (projected)
+It is in development and taught every two years in the Spring.

 ## Course Description
 This course is co-organized and taught by a team of social and computer scientists in order to highlight the inherent interdisciplinary nature of network analysis.